Manish-Kumarrrr/vrv_assignment/README.md

 - **Role-based Access**: Access to certain API endpoints is restricted based on user roles.
 - **JWT-based Authentication**: All API requests are authenticated using JWT tokens.

-## What is Going on in the Project?

 ### Technologies Used:
 - **Spring Boot**: Backend framework.